jucardwell/jucardwell.github.io/_pages/dissertation.md

 ---
-permalink: /
+layout: archive
-title: "Dissertation Work"
+title: "CV"
-excerpt: "Dissertation Work"
+permalink: /cv/
 author_profile: true
 redirect_from:
-  - /dissertation/
-  - /dissertation.html
+  - /resume
 ---

+{% include base_path %}

 I am a PhD candidate in the Department of Geography and Environment at the University of North Carolina, Chapel Hill and a Graduate Research Associate at the [Southeast Regional Climate Center](https://sercc.com/).